bvramesh219/Practice/backbase/README.md

 The above application uses below libraries
 **material:** All material modules are imported here.
 By importing this module all material modules will available to application.
-**models** All reusable models/interfaces are available here.
+**models:** All reusable models/interfaces are available here.
-**money-transfer** This is the money-transfer module where all components related to money transfer feature are grouped and available here.
+**money-transfer:** This is the money-transfer module where all components related to money transfer feature are grouped and available here.
-**shared** This is shared library, where all reusable common components, services and utilities are available here.
+**shared:** This is shared library, where all reusable common components, services and utilities are available here.

 The above structure is created with NRwl/ NX mono repo concept.
 By using NGRX state all the data that is required for application is centrally stored in store and components access through subscribers.